karafaris/EmployeeTracker/README.md

 # Employee Tracker
-A command-line application for managing a company's departments, roles, and employees using node, inquirer, and MySQL.
-From viewing your company’s departments and roles to updating an employee’s manager or salary, you can use this simple application to make your changes in one place.
+I developed a command-line application using node, inquirer, and MySQL to efficiently manage a company's departments, roles, and employees.
+My motivation was to provide a centralized solution that simplifies the process of handling various organizational aspects.
+This application solves the problem of scattered information by allowing users to view, update, and modify department, role, and employee data in one place.
+Through this project, I gained valuable knowledge and experience while its simplicity and comprehensive functionality make it stand out as a powerful tool for efficient company management.

 ![JavaScript Badge](https://img.shields.io/badge/-JavaScript-539436) ![Node.JS Badge](https://img.shields.io/badge/-Node.JS-CF1848) ![MySQL Badge](https://img.shields.io/badge/-MySQL-61489C)

 ## User Story